best-6-month-travel-insurance-remote-workers

 Our Recommendation

-For 6 month remote work journeys, we recommend Genki for comprehensive coverage with low deductibles and visa support, or SafetyWing for maximum affordability.
+For 6 month remote work journeys, many travellers choose Genki for comprehensive coverage with low deductibles and visa support, or SafetyWing for travel extras and multi-country flexibility.
 Both offer the flexibility essential for 6 month commitments.

 Secure your coverage in minutes: